 Validates existing response plans and procedures and ensures these are supported through continuous development, review and improvement including computer modelling; and

-Provides assurance that the sector can effectively respond to a Black Start.
+Provides assurance that the sector can effectively respond to a System Restoration.

 8.1.3 It is recognised that organisations carry out a range of exercises / testing activities for their own internal assurance.
-NGESO however needs to engage and work with external stakeholders through an assurance framework to ensure that System restoration is achieved in the most efficient manner.
+Whilst regular exercises and testing already takes place under Grid Code OC5.7 and OC9.4.7.6.2 these have been reinforced through the additional testing and assurance activities being introduced to demonstrate compliance with the Electricity System Restoration Standard though updates to Grid Code OC9, OC5.7.4, OC5.7.5, CC/ECC7.10 and CC/ECC.7.11.
 A diagram showing this assurance framework is shown below.

 Figure 1.0